Are you struggling to create content that ranks high in search engines?

 When you are selecting keywords to focus your content efforts on, you should pick keywords that have high search volume and are relevant to your industry.

 How would you find these search terms for Bing?

 Bing has a similar tool, Bing Keyword Research Tool.
 Like Google’s similar tool, you have to create a free account to get started.

-How would you do this for the search results of the other search engines?
+How would you do this for other search engines?

 You would follow a similar process.

 For YouTube, You can use Google Trends and set the results to be YouTube Search only.

 And last, but positively, not least, you must take time to analyze the results of your content strategy and make necessary adjustments to maximize your content’s exposure.